YariMorcus/project-template-parcel/README.md

 ### The challenge

-To build the [Challenge name] according to the given designs as close as possible.
+To build the [challenge name] according to the given designs as close as possible.
 The users should be able to:

 [//]: # 'Insert requirements below'